gfahl/Sublime3/README.md

 The comma and period keys also seem fairly constantly placed.
 I try to stay away from other keys for shortcuts.

-I make use of prefixes (ctrl+q and ctrl+k) for some commands if they are rarely instantly repeated.
+I make use of prefixes (ctrl+q and ctrl+g) for some commands if they are rarely instantly repeated.

 ## Other plugins